JoannaMacDev/JoannaMacDev.github.io/_posts/2017-08-09-Heterogeneous-Generic-Collections.md

 }
 ```

-Unfortunately, due to Swift's lack of covariance, we are going to need to do a little dance.
+Unfortunately, due to Swift's lack of covariance, this code does not compile and we are going to need to do a little dance to make the compiler happy.

 In order to circumvent the lack of native generic covariance, we can add one method and a private initialiser to our generic type :